department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/feature-reference/refill-prescriptions.md

 ### Functional
 <!-- What the system should do in order to meet the user's needs (see user stories.)
 These are the aspects of the feature that the user can detect. -->

-- User can review a summary list of their [upcoming appointments](./appointment-lists/upcoming-list.md).
+- User can review a list of their prescriptions .
 - User can start the process for scheduling an appointment online.
   - `Start scheduling` leads to the [Choose type of care page](./schedule-flow/all--type-of-care.md)
 - User can navigate to their [past appointments](./appointment-lists/past-list.md).